- State Bar of Texas

 Megan Ceder Savage fights tirelessly to ensure that her clients receive justice and the compensation they deserve.
-As a steadfast negotiator and aggressive trial lawyer, she goes above and beyond for every single one of her clients and does so with compassion and understanding, guiding and counseling them through often the most difficult time in their lives.
+As a steadfast negotiator and aggressive trial lawyer, she goes above and beyond for every single one of her clients, but does so with compassion and understanding, guiding and counseling them through often the most difficult times in their lives.

 Prior to co-founding Armstrong Lee Savage LLP, Megan worked at the headquarters of a preeminent law Texas law firm, specializing in mergers and acquisitions in the oil and gas industry.
 Megan knows what it takes to be on the winning side—having assisted some of the world’s largest energy companies in deals collectively worth tens of billions of dollars.

 Megan graduated summa cum laude from the University of Houston Law Center, a designation reserved for only the top 2% of the graduating class.
 During law school, Megan was a top advocate, participating in multiple advocacy tournaments, including the Willem C. Vis International Arbitration competition in Hong Kong.
 She also earned the Achievement in Advocacy Award, an award that recognizes the member of the Houston Law Review with the highest achievements in the University of Houston Law Center’s advocacy program.
 Her scholastic achievements earned her membership in the Order of the Coif and Order of the Barons.

 Megan lives in the Houston Heights with her husband, Matt, and her rescue dog, Coco.
 She is a member of the Houston Young Lawyers Association, Houston Bar Association, and Houston Trial Lawyers Association.